Dissection Alternatives

 Dissection does not aid in learning and understanding the compassionate bond between humans and animals.
 Students deserve to be taught about respecting living beings and conservation of life, rather than being taught animals are disposable objects.

 Furthermore, more than 25 published studies show that students learn better when processes can be repeated, like showing the continuous beating of a heart.
 More ways to learn that can be used continuously include computer simulations or 3D models.
 These humane alternatives are often less costly, and will pay for themselves over time.
-The cost of obtaining animals to dissect on a yearly basis is expensive.
+The cost of obtaining animals to dissect on a yearly basis is expensive and less sustainable for school districts.

 • The American Anti-Vivisection Society’s (AAVS) Science Bank provides alternatives to dissection in schools – with the largest loan program of its kind in the U.S. During the COVID pandemic, the Science Bank became a welcome resource for educators facing the challenge of teaching remotely.
 Animalearn.org met their needs by developing a special resource page on the Science Bank website, featuring virtual alternatives that are now available online.

 As a way to help educators introduce humane science tools into their curriculum, NAVS has created a BioLEAP Classroom Grant, which offers up to $1000 to fund materials for humane, non-animal alternatives to dissection activities.
-Application cycles open annually in January; please see BioLEAP’s website for more information and regulations.
+Application cycles open annually in January; please see BioLEAP’s website for more information.

-In addition, RedRover has also released a Teacher’s Action packet, which guides teachers on how to switch to humane dissection alternatives in their classroom.
+In addition, BioLEAP has also released a Student Action Packet and a Teacher Action Packet, which guides students and teachers on how to switch to humane dissection alternatives.

 Please review the following resources:

-• The National Anti-Vivisection Society’s (NAVS) Compassionate Humane Options in Classroom Education (CHOICE) initiative now offers a CHOICE Policy Map.
+• NAVS Choice Map - The National Anti-Vivisection Society’s (NAVS) Compassionate Humane Options in Classroom Education (CHOICE) initiative now offers a CHOICE Map.
 This interactive online resource shows which states and school districts allow for students to opt out of dissection – and easily download the language that guarantees your right to a humane alternative.
 Currently, 21 states and Washington, D.C., have laws or policies allowing K-12 students to choose not to dissect animals.
-Explore the CHOICE Policy Map.
 Ohio is not one of these states.

 • There are many Humane Science Project ideas that can be used in alternative to dissection.
 In addition to science based alternatives, behavioral and observational science projects on companion animals, birds, and insects are scientifically educational and ethically non-controversial.